Did You Know That Barcelona…

 Every year, on 23rd April, Barcelona celebrates the patron saint of Catalonia with roses and books.
 Also known as El Día de los Amantes (Lovers’ Day), La Diada de Sant Jordi (Saint George’s Day), which coincides with the death of both Cervantes and Shakespeare, inspired UNESCO to create the World Book and Copyright Day in 1995.

-…plays host to the biggest and busiest cruise port in Europe
+…plays host to the busiest cruise port in Europe

 …accommodates the first beach ice bar in the world